Self-Advocacy Role in Leadership

 • To membership, employment and leadership in The Arc New York, Inc.

-• To any and all other rights enjoyed by all citizens.
+• To any and all other rights enjoyed by all people.

 Recreation, Leisure, and Social Engagement